-1. As discussed above, the Board has not substantially modified the current three-tier operating fee schedule since 1993.
+First, the Board noted that it has not substantially modified the current three-tier operating fee schedule since 1993.
 The current fee schedule is regressive; that is, credit unions with a larger amount of total assets pay a lower marginal rate on those assets above the threshold levels for the lower tiers.
 Given growth and consolidation in the credit union system, the Board is interested in whether such an approach is an equitable method for allocating the agency's operating costs.
 There is a potentially wide range of approaches for distributing the cost of the NCUA's budget that is funded by the operating fee.
 For example, the Board could adopt a single, flat-rate operating fee for all credit unions with total assets that exceed a standard exemption threshold.
 Overall, a flat-rate operating fee would shift costs away from relatively smaller credit unions to relatively larger ones, making the fee schedule less regressive.
 The Board could also make the operating fee schedule less regressive by increasing the rates for the second and third tiers on the schedule.
 Alternatively, adjusting the rates upward for the first and second tiers of the current operating fee would create a more regressive schedule.
-The Board is interested in receiving public comments on whether or how it should consider modifying the operating fee schedule and what specific aspects and conditions of the credit union system it should evaluate when making such decisions.
+The Board sought comment on approaches to this issue.